ligurio/swebok-v3/3_software_construction.md

 real-world problem that is being addressed by the software.

-Just as construction workers building a physical structure must make small-scale modifica- tions to account for unanticipated gaps in the builder’s plans, software construction workers must make modifications on a smaller or larger scale to flesh out details of the software design during construction.
+Just as construction workers building a physical structure must make small-scale modifications to account for unanticipated gaps in the builder’s plans, software construction workers must make modifications on a smaller or larger scale to flesh out details of the software design during construction.